 For more information on what systems are suitable for different weather conditions, click here.

 Question Three: Is there an issue with wind in the proposed area?

 Wind is the biggest enemy of self supported fabric awnings and if wind is a large factor in the proposed area then definitely consider the stronger, supported Pergola type systems, fixed glass or polycarbonate canopies or similar systems with a retractable vinyl or louvred aluminium roof and support from all sides.
-Many of these systems can have additional side protection products such as vertical blinds or frameless sliding glass doors to also help deal with windier conditions.
+Many of these systems can have additional side protection products such as vertical blinds or frameless sliding glass doors. which also help deal with windier conditions.